-NEVER USE HARSH CHEMICAL DRAIN CLEANERS IN MARINE DRAIN SYSTEMS.
-PERMANENT DAMAGE TO THE HOSES AND FITTINGS MAY RESULT.

-Chapter 7: SAFETY EQUIPMENT
+Chapter 8: SAFETY EQUIPMENT

-7.1 Engine Alarm
+8.1 Engine Alarm

 Most outboards are equipped with an audible alarm system mounted in the helm area that monitors selected critical engine systems.
 The alarm will sound if one of these systems begins to fail.
 Refer to the engine owner's manual for information on the alarms installed with your engine.

 If the alarm sounds:

 - Immediately throttle the engine back to idle. - Shift the transmission to neutral. - Monitor the engine gauges to determine the cause of the problem. - If necessary, shut off the engine and investigate until the cause of the problem is found.

-7.2 Neutral Safety Switch Every control system has a neutral safety switch incorporated into it.
+8.2 Neutral Safety Switch

+Every control system has a neutral safety switch incorporated into it.
 This device prohibits the engine from being started while the shift lever is in any position other than the neutral position.
 If the engine will not start, slight movement of the shift lever may be necessary to locate the neutral position and disengage the safety cutout switch.
 Control or cable adjustments may be required to correct this condition should it persist.
 See your Pursuit dealer for necessary control and cable adjustments.

+8.3 Kill Switch

-7.3 Kill Switch All Pursuit boats rigged with outboard motors are equipped with a kill switch and lanyard.
+All Pursuit boats rigged with outboard motors are equipped with a kill switch and lanyard.
 When the lanyard is pulled it will engage the switch and shut off the engine.
 We strongly recommend that the lanyard be attached to the driver whenever the engine is running.
 If the engine will not start, it could be because the lanyard is not properly inserted into the kill switch.
 Always make sure the lanyard is properly attached to the kill switch before attempting to start the engine.

+8.4 Fire Extinguisher

-7.4 Fire Extinguisher At least one fire extinguisher is required on all Pursuit boats.
+At least one fire extinguisher is required on all Pursuit boats.
 Contact the U.S. Coast Guard Boating Safety Hotline, 1-800-368-5647 or 1-202-267-1070, for information on the type and size fire extinguisher required for your boat.
-Fire extinguishers require regular inspections to insure they are charged and ready for use.
+Fire extinguishers require regular inspections to ensure they are charged and ready for use.

 Please refer to the information provided by the fire extinguisher manufacturer for instructions on the proper maintenance and use of your fire extinguisher.

-7.5 Required Safety Equipment Besides the equipment installed on your boat by Pursuit, certain other equipment is required to help ensure passenger safety.
+8.5 Required Safety Equipment

+Besides the equipment installed on your boat by Pursuit, certain other equipment is required to help ensure passenger safety.
 Items like a sea anchor, working anchor, extra dock lines, flare pistol, life vests, a line permanently secured to your ring buoy, etc., could at some time save your passengers' lives, or save your boat from damage.
 Contact the U.S. Coast Guard Boating Safety Hotline, 1-800-368-5647 or 1-202-267-1070, for information on boat safety courses and brochures listing the "Federal Equipment Requirements."
 Also, check your local and state regulations.

 The Coast Guard Auxiliary offers a "Courtesy Examination."
 This inspection will help ensure that your boat is equipped with all of the necessary safety equipment.

-7.6 Maximum Capacity Rating Your 1950 Pursuit is equipped with a "Maximum Capacities" plate, which is permanently attached to the console near the helm.
+8.6 Maximum Capacity Rating

+Your 2150 Pursuit is equipped with a "Maximum Capacities" plate, which is permanently attached to the cockpit near the helm.
 The plate indicates the maximum horsepower and load capacity for your boat.
 Never exceed the limits dictated by the information provided on the capacity plate.

 IT IS EXTREMELY DANGEROUS TO OVER-LOAD OR OVER-POWER YOUR BOAT.
-BOATS THAT ARE OVER-LOADED OR OVER-POWERED CAN BECOME UNSTABLE OR DIFFICULT TO CONTROL ALWAYS MAKE SURE THAT YOUR BOAT IS LOADED AND POWERED WITHIN THE LIMITS SHOWN ON YOUR BOAT'S CAPACITY PLATE.
+BOATS THAT ARE OVER-LOADED OR OVER-POWERED CAN BECOME UNSTABLE OR DIFFICULT TO CONTROL.
+ALWAYS MAKE SURE THAT YOUR BOAT IS LOADED AND POWERED WITHIN THE LIMITS SHOWN ON YOUR BOAT'S CAPACITY PLATE.